-The audition will consist of sight-reading some jazz charts and improvising on one of these jazz standards: “All The Things You Are” in Ab, “Just Friends” in F or G, and “Stella By Starlight” in Bb.
+The audition will consist of sight-reading some jazz charts and improvising on one of these jazz standards: “All The Things You Are” in A-flat, “Just Friends” in F or G, and “Stella By Starlight” in B-flat.
 The following repertoire is required of all students auditioning:

 - Blues in the key of F - melody plus improvising & comping.